yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 In these scenarios, some of the recommendations in this document might be too strict, since adhering to them could cause fallback to cleartext, a worse outcome than using TLS with an outdated protocol version or cipher suite.

-This document specifies best practices for TLS in general.
-A separate document containing recommendations for the use of TLS with opportunistic security is to be completed in the future.

 # Security Considerations
 {: #sec}